linux-kdevops/kdevops-history/docs/xfs-bugs.md

 korg for bugs reported bugzilla.kernel.org but there are also many bugs reported on other bugzillas for other distributions.
 This section tracks bugs perhaps not yet reported on linux-next or rc kernels.

+## Process for stable fixes

+A table fix candidate does by no means indicate that we should immediately send the fix to stable, this is precisely why we have stable XFS maintainers to avoid fiascos to users like the recent [ext4 data corruption](https://lwn.net/Articles/954770/) and so someone has to go through the trouble of ensuring first:

+  * 1) A baseline is created for the respective stable kernel
+  * 2) Verifying that the fix does not regress that stable kernel

+Please coordinate with the stable XFS maintainers:

+ * Leah Rumancik <leah.rumancik@gmail.com>
+ * Amir Goldstein <amir73il@gmail.com>
+ * Chandan Babu R <chandan.babu@oracle.com>

+Likewise if the issue is found not yet merged upstream a fix first needs to be vetted by the community, and ultimately the release manager will decide when / if to merge something.
+The release manager for XFS is Chandan Babu R <chandan.babu@oracle.com>.

 ## v6.6-rc5